Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case: Running coupling constant

-The 2-dim presentation of the logarithm of coupling constant $\log\alpha_{\fz_{_{LQ}}}(z)$ as a function of $z_h$ for different values of the holographic coordinate (energy scale) $z$ is depicted in Fig. \ref{LQ-alpha-z1-z15-zh}A and its 3-dim presentation in Fig. \ref{LQ-alpha-z1-z15-zh}B. Cyan and brown colors correspond with QGP and hadron phases, respectively.
-This figure is complementary description for Fig. \ref{LQ-alpha-z1-z15-2d3d}.
+The 2-dim presentation of the logarithm of coupling constant $\log\alpha_{\fz_{_{LQ}}}(z)$ as a function of $z_h$ for different values of the holographic coordinate (energy scale) $z$ is depicted in Fig.\,\ref{LQ-alpha-z1-z15-zh}A and its 3-dim presentation in Fig.\,\ref{LQ-alpha-z1-z15-zh}B. Cyan and brown colors correspond with QGP and hadronic phases, respectively.
+This figure is complementary description for Fig.\,\ref{LQ-alpha-z1-z15-2d3d}.

-Coupling constant $\alpha=\alpha_{\fz_{_{LQ}}}(z;\mu,T)$ and $ \log \, \alpha=\log \, \alpha_{\fz_{_{LQ}}}(z;\mu,T)$ as a function of $T$ for light quarks at fixed $\mu=0.024$ (A-B), $\mu=0.3$ (C-D), $\mu=0.8$ (E-F) at different energy scales $z=1$ (thin lines) and $z=0.3$ (thick lines) are shown in Fig. \ref{Fig:LQ-alpha-2Dnbc}.
+Coupling constant $\alpha=\alpha_{\fz_{_{LQ}}}(z;\mu,T)$ and $ \log \, \alpha=\log \, \alpha_{\fz_{_{LQ}}}(z;\mu,T)$ as a function of $T$ for light quarks at fixed $\mu=0.024$ GeV (A-B), $\mu=0.3$ GeV (C-D), $\mu=0.8$ GeV (E-F) at different energy scales $z=1$ GeV${}^{-1}$ (thin lines) and $z=0.3$ GeV${}^{-1}$ (thick lines) are shown in Fig.\,\ref{Fig:LQ-alpha-2Dnbc}.
 Hadronic, QGP and quarkyonic phases are denoted by brown, blue and green lines, respectively.
-Magenta arrows in (D) at $\mu=0.3$ show the jumps at the 1-st order phase transition between hadronic and quarkyonic phases, while there is a phase transition without any jump between hadronic and QGP at $\mu=0.024$ (A,B), and between quarkyonic and QGP at $\mu=0.8$ (E,F).
+Magenta arrows in (D) at $\mu=0.3$ GeV show the jumps at the 1st order phase transition between hadronic and quarkyonic phases, while there is a phase transition without any jump between hadronic and QGP at $\mu=0.024$ GeV (A,B), and between quarkyonic and QGP at $\mu=0.8$ GeV (E,F).
 For different fixed $\mu$ the coupling decreases when we increase the temperature and physical system experiences different phase transitions from hadronic to quarkyonic and then from quarkyonic to QGP phases.
-The magnitude of the jump increases for larger energy scale $z$ (or equivalently, for lower probe energy scale $E$).
+The magnitude of the jump increases for larger energy scale $z$ (or equivalently, for lower energy scale $E$).

-The dependence of coupling constant $\alpha=\alpha_{\fz_{_{LQ}}}(z;\mu,T)$ on $\mu$ for light quarks at fixed $T=0.08$ (A), $T=0.11$ (B) and $T=0.2$ (C) for different scales of energy $z=0.4$ (thin lines) and $z=1$ (thick lines) is depicted in Fig. \ref{Fig:LQ-alpha-2D-17}.
+The dependence of coupling constant $\alpha=\alpha_{\fz_{_{LQ}}}(z;\mu,T)$ on $\mu$ for light quarks at fixed $T=0.08$ GeV (A), $T=0.11$ GeV (B) and $T=0.2$ GeV (C) for different scales of energy $z=0.4$ GeV${}^{-1}$ (thin lines) and $z=1$ GeV${}^{-1}$ (thick lines) is depicted in Fig.\,\ref{Fig:LQ-alpha-2D-17}.
 Hadronic, QGP and quarkyonic phases are denoted by brown, blue and green lines, respectively.
 In all regions, coupling constant does not change significantly and decreases very slowly at fixed $T$ and energy scale $z$.